 I am Senior Lecturer in English Language and Linguistics, Fellow of the Higher Education Academy, and Course Leader of the English Language and Linguistics MA and the English Language and Literature MA.
 I hold a Ptychion (equivalent to BA Hons) in Greek Philology from the National and Kapodistrian University of Athens (2006), an M.Phil. in Linguistics from the University of Cambridge (2007), and a Ph.D. in Linguistics also from the University of Cambridge (2011).

 I am Co-Director of the London branch of the Bilingualism Matters network.
 In the past, I have served as Co-Convenor of the Special Interest Group on Multilingualism within the British Association for Applied Linguistics, Co-Director of the Cyprus Centre at Westminster, and Trustee of the National Resource Centre for Supplementary Education.

 I specialise in the sociolinguistics of multilingualism.
 I explore language practices and language ideologies in contexts of migration and transnational mobility with a focus on the UK and primarily London.
 I am especially interested in ideologies around, and attitudes towards, non-standardised varieties or otherwise minoritised and hierarchised linguistic resources and repertoires.
 Working on·with·for minoritised groups of migrant origin, I examine the role language plays in processes and experiences of discrimination, precarisation, deskilling, and downward occupational mobility among people on the move.
 I am also interested in community language education in diasporic settings and the role different educational initiatives play in shaping language practices and ideologies.
-To this date, I have pursued these avenues of research through ethnographically-oriented investigations of different groups of speakers of Greek in London, primarily speakers originating in Cyprus and Greece who migrated to the UK from Albania, Cyprus, and Greece at different times in recent history and under varying social conditions.
+To this date, I have pursued these avenues of research through ethnographically-oriented investigations of different groups of speakers of Greek in London, including people who migrated to the UK from Albania, Cyprus, and Greece at different times in recent history and under varying social conditions.

 In the past, I specialised in the study of contact-induced language change.
 In my Ph.D. dissertation, I looked at diachronic change in the morphosyntax of the Modern Greek dialects of inner Asia Minor (Cappadocian, Pontic, Pharasiot, Silliot).
 I carried out extensive research on the diachronic development of gender agreement; the restructuring and simplification of noun inflection; the morphological realisation of direct objects; the cyclical development of the adpositional system; and, the synchronic status of determiner spreading in the language.

 My research has received the financial support of the British Academy and the Leverhulme Trust through a British Academy Postdoctoral Fellowship (2013), a British Academy Rising Star Engagement Award (2017), and a British Academy/Leverhulme Trust Small Research Grant (2017).
 I have also been awarded flexible funding from the ‘Cross-Language Dynamics: Reshaping Community’ AHRC-funded OWRI programme, the Policy Support Fund and the Participatory Research Fund of Research England, and the Additional QR and Additional RCIF Grant Allocations of UKRI.

-I have published findings of my research in leading journals including the International Journal of the Sociology of Language, the International Journal of Bilingualism, the Journal of Multilingual and Multicultural Development, the International Journal of Bilingual Education and Bilingualism, Languages, Society & Policy, Diachronica, Language Sciences, the Journal of Greek Linguistics, Cahiers du Centre d’ Études Chypriotes; the Journal of Historical Linguistics and STUF – Language Typology and Universals as well as in edited volumes published by John Benjamins, Brill and Multilingual Matters.
+I have published findings of my research in leading journals including the International Journal of the Sociology of Language, the International Journal of Bilingualism, the Journal of Multilingual and Multicultural Development, the International Journal of Bilingual Education and Bilingualism, Languages, Society & Policy, Diachronica, Language Sciences, the Journal of Greek Linguistics, Cahiers du Centre d’ Études Chypriotes; the Journal of Historical Linguistics and STUF – Language Typology and Universals as well as in edited volumes published by Cambridge University Press, John Benjamins, Brill and Multilingual Matters.
 I have forthcoming chapters Routledge and UCL Press; a special issue on community language education in the UK in the International Journal of Bilingual Education and Bilingualism co-edited with Katie Harrison; entries in the Cambridge Encyclopedia of Applied Linguistics, the Encyclopedia of Greek Language and Linguistics, the Wiley-Blackwell Encyclopedia of World Englishes, the ; a monograph on Greek complementary schools in the UK co-authored with Alexandra Georgiou, which will be published by Palgrave Macmillan; and, an edited volume on language repertoires, practices, and identities in minoritised Greek-speaking settings co-edited with Matthew John Hadodo and Elena Ioannidou.